Kimberly-Clark Appoints Former Toyota Exec as Chief Digital and Technology Officer

 Plano-based MOOYAH Burgers, Fries & Shakes has hired Ed Andrews as its new vice president for technology.

 Andrews brings more than six years of technology experience with other fast-casual restaurant concepts to his new role with the 90-unit burger franchise company.
-In a statement, MOOYAH said that Andrews joins the company during a continued phase of growth.
+MOOYAH says that Andrews joins the company during a continued phase of growth.

 “Ed is joining the brand to further accelerate our growth and advance our technology by enhancing our online ordering experience, updating our in-store restaurant technology, and powering the brand’s entry into drive-thru,” said Doug Willmarth, president of Mooyah.